dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 ### Other kriging methods

-Figure 4 shows the output of our Simple Kriging example alongside the outputs from the same input parameters and data using Ordinary, and First & Second Order Universal Kriging.
+Figure 4 shows the output of our Simple Kriging example alongside the outputs from the same data and input parameters using Ordinary Kriging, and First & Second Order Universal Kriging.
 These other kriging methods impose more constraints on the kriging weights &mdash; they must sum up to one in Ordinary Kriging for example, but can be easily implemented from the above with the appropriate modifications to the *&Sigma;<sup>2</sup>* and *&Sigma;<sub>o</sub><sup>2</sup>* arrays.

 {% include image.html file="posts/article-2/figure-4.png"
 alt="Figure 4" number="4" link="true" caption="Alternative kriging methods." %}

 ### Limitations

-There are two main areas of limitations to the algorithm proposed above:
+There are three main areas of limitations to the algorithm proposed above:

 1. Though this example is efficient from both a coding and performance perspectives, it is inefficient from a memory perspective as NumPy's vectorization is memory hungry.
 This should not be a problem for reasonably sized grids and number of known points, but it may not scale well to very large datasets.

+2. It cannot form the basis of stochastic simulation techniques like Sequential Gaussian Simulations as these require a random walk through the (*x<sub>i</sub>*, *y<sub>j</sub>*) points where *Z* is to be estimated.
+It can however be adapted to run within the loop(s) required to implement the random walk.

-2. There is no preprocessing of the input data.
+3. There is no preprocessing of the input data.
 In particular there is no limit on search radius &mdash; beyond which covariances may be poorly defined, nor are any declustering or detrending processes included.
 As stated in the opening remarks, this is beyond the scope of this article.
 However the algorithm presented here provides a basis upon which to build a more complete solution.

 ### Existing geostatistic implementations

-Alternatively,there are a number of existing Python implementations of geostatistical methods already in existence, though most seem to be in their infancy or are currently being heavily developed.
+Alternatively, there are a number of existing Python implementations of geostatistical methods already in existence, though most seem to be in their infancy or are currently being heavily developed.
 Chief among these is [geostatspy](https://pypi.org/project/geostatspy/).
 This is a Python implementation of the seminal *GSLIB: Geostatistical Library* (Deutsch & Journel, 1998) Fortran library.
 Implementation in Python is ongoing and some functionalities will require some GSLIB *.exe* files to be present on your system.

 ## References